 As well, musicians must be careful not to “over protect” their hearing.
 If a musician cannot accurately monitor their instrument (whether it is a guitar, violin, or voice), there is a tendency to overplay or sing louder.
 Over time, this may result in injuries to the hands, arms, and/or vocal cords.
 This is what makes hearing preservation for musicians so unique.

-Generally speaking, the optimal choice for musicians is custom fit, flat-frequency response earplugs.
+Generally speaking, the optimal choice for hearing preservation for musicians is custom fit, flat-frequency response earplugs.
 In contrast to foam earplugs that attenuate high frequencies more than low frequencies, customized musicians’ hearing protection provides fairly equal attenuation across the frequency range.
 Either nine, 15 or 25 decibels of attenuation are available and all allow for excellent auditory representation of external sounds.

 The professionals in the NYOG’s Hearing & Balance Center have the depth of expertise and breadth of experience to serve the unique needs of performing artists and these specialized devices.
 Finally, there exists an option for musicians interested in protecting their hearing that will not degrade the quality of their performance.